 It’s about commemorating how you shape your children’s lives not just on Mother’s Day but every day of the year, in part by sharing the lessons you’ve learned, including those from your divorce.
 Most of all, Mother’s Day is about enjoying the family you’ve helped create — and will continue to — now with you as its head.

-For more blog posts like these, plus valuable information and marriage, divorce, and what comes after, subscribe to our newsletter.
 If you would like to discuss a legal issue, feel free to give us a call.